npm/registry/docs/hooks/creating-and-managing-hooks.md

 # Creating and Managing Hooks

-You can create hooks using the [wombat-cli], or you can write an application that can create and manage them programmatically.
+You can create hooks using [wombat](https://www.npmjs.com/package/wombat), or you can write an application that can create and manage them programmatically.
 These docs will focus on the latter.